 - The right mold is key.
 We love the Tovolo Rocket Pop Molds- they hold a seal, are a good size, and come clean in the dishwasher.
 Dollar store or off-brand popsicle molds just make us frustrated.

 - Make sure your popsicle mold is really dry, not overfilled, and frozen upright for easiest popsicle removal without frustration.

-Cooling down after building bike ramps, slipping across the slip-n-slide, digging in the dirt, and spending mornings at summer camp can be helped along with a sweet treat of a popsicle.
+Cooling down after building bike ramps, slipping across the slip-n-slide, digging in the dirt, and spending mornings at summer camp can be helped along with a sweet treat of a homemade popsicle.
 We generally don’t snack, but I make an exception for active kids in the summertime.
-These are small, and don’t interfere with our meals when enjoyed mid afternoon.
+These homemade popsicles are small, and don’t interfere with our meals when enjoyed mid afternoon.

-Secrets to The Best Homemade Popsicles
+Troubleshooting your way to The Best Homemade Popsicles

 - If you have very young children who haven’t been exposed to sweet popsicles and you want to help them cool down without the sticky-drippy mess and wasted popsicles, simply freeze water in popsicle molds and they will love the novelty of the different shapes of their ice pops.
 And you won’t mind that they take a few licks and then drop the pop in the sandbox in pursuit of other activities.